-Among the restaurants and snacks that I advise in the city center there is the head to Toto, the heads of garlic, the Bistro of the racket, the Bio canteen, the Queen of Pies, the Café Liberté, Gaetano…
+Among the other restaurants and snacks that I recommend in the city center there is the head to toto, the heads of garlic, the bistro du boucan, the organic canteen, the Queen of pies, the Café Liberté, Gaetano…

 Toulon and the sea its closely linked since always, the port is a very nice place where those who work in town come to eat lunch, sitting on the steps, facing the sea.
 Besides the possibility of admiring beautiful boats coming and going the Port is mainly home to the famous aircraft carrier Charles de Gaulle as well as the diksmuide.
 Without being passionate about history or ships, it remains very impressive to see this legendary aircraft carrier.

 It is also on the port that you can take the bus boats that will bring you to Saint-Mandrier, the Seine-sur-Mer or the Sablettes for my modest sums of 2euro, rather nice no?